ankane/searchkick/README.md

 end
 ```

-**Note:** Non-string fields will always be filterable and should not be passed to this option.
+**Note:** Non-string fields are always filterable and should not be passed to this option.

 ### Parallel Reindexing